Python3pkg/Nappy/wiki/NumerousMetric-class.md

     nr = Numerous()
     m = NumerousMetric('123123123', nr)   # equivalent to m = nr.metric('123123123')

 would set up m as a NumerousMetric with metric ID '123123123'.

+See the `metric` method in class `Numerous` for a more complete discussion of allowable types of metric IDs.

 ## Public Attributes
 * `id` - the metric ID (string form)